rahulgopinath/rahulgopinath.github.io/_posts/2025-10-17-makefiles.markdown

 ```

-do not assume that the targets will be built in the order `a`, `b`, `c`.
+Do not assume that the targets will be built in the order `a`, `b`, `c`.
 If you want that order, explicitly specify it using dependencies:

 ```